10 Thrifting & DIY Wedding Projects for Your Wedding

-With the average cost of a wedding in the U.S. hovering between $22k-$28k, it’s no wonder brides are turning to DIY wedding projects to ease up the budget.
-And with this surge of interest in unique and personalized accoutrements, the internet has become a goldmine for crafty, thrifty projects—from décor and ceremony flourishes to bouquets, invites, and refreshments.
+With the average cost of a wedding in the U.S. hovering between $20K-$30k, it’s no wonder brides are turning to DIY thrifting and wedding projects to ease up the budget.
+And with this surge of interest in unique and personalized accouterments, the internet has become a goldmine for crafty, thrifty projects—from décor and ceremony flourishes to bouquets, invites, and refreshments.
 To help you get started, we’ve gathered our favorite crafty wedding ideas from our styled shoots and real brides!

-These DIY wedding ideas were chosen specifically for brides looking to jumpstart their planning efforts for the holidays.
-They’re affordable, easy to direct, and super fun, especially if your family has a creative streak or artistic instinct (or just loves to bond over a common goal).
-The upcoming season gives you the perfect opportunity to check off big-ticket items from your wedding-planning checklist.
-Browse our inspo below…
+These budget-friendly wedding ideas were chosen for brides looking to jumpstart their planning efforts in a budget-friendly and earth-friendly way!
+They’re affordable, easy to direct, and super fun, especially if you have a creative streak or talent for picking out second-hand treasures!
+Your upcoming nuptials give you the perfect opportunity to check off big-ticket items from your wedding-planning checklist.
+Browse our inspo below… In the meantime, if you haven’t picked out your dream wedding dress yet make sure to take our Style Quiz below to find your bridal gown based on price, aesthetic, and must-haves!

 PC: Hayley Moore Photography | PC: Wilmatowell Photography